Clinical Psychology

 Where can Clinical Psychology take you?

-A career in Clinical Psychology allows you to work in human service fields, including the District Health Boards, the Department of Corrections Psychological Services, private practice and other social welfare and counselling agencies.
+Clinical psychology is one of the largest specialty areas within psychology that could lead to work in human service fields, including the District Health Boards, the Department of Corrections Psychological Services, private practice and other social welfare and counselling agencies.